 Uta has published her work in eminent peer-reviewed outlets, such as the Journal of Management, Journal of Applied Psychology, and Human Relations.
-She is currently serving as an editorial board member of the Academy of Management Review, Journal of Applied Psychology and Journal of Organizational Behavior.
+She is currently serving as an editorial board member of the Academy of Management Review, Journal of Applied Psychology and Journal of Management, and her work has been honoured with a Developmental Reviewer of the Year award by the Academy of Management Review.
 Uta has been an award-winning teacher at LSE, and is currently an elected Representative-At-Large at the Organizational Behavior Division of the Academy of Management.

 Uta conducts research in two primary areas: (1) motivation in organizations, as well as (2) employee well-being and affect regulation.
 The majority of her research addresses the following questions: When and why do individuals in organisations engage in proactive behaviour, that is, bring about change in the organisation or in their own job?
 How do individuals actively manage their own and others’ well-being at work, and how do they come to experience their work as meaningful?
 Overall, she explores the influence of the social context in organizations on employees’ motivation, well-being and performance.